Shopify/web-configs/Best practices/GraphQL/Testing.md

 ## Strategy

-There are two general approaches we could use when it comes to testing GraphQL:
+There are two general approaches you could use to test GraphQL:

 1. Mocking out the connection our components have to the GraphQL part of the app and directly injecting GraphQL responses into our components
 1. Mocking out only the GraphQL responses and leaving the GraphQL connections in place

 There are pros and cons to both approaches.
-The first is more in line with how we test other parts of the app; as noted in our [React testing guide](../React/Testing.md), we generally mock out children components and manually trigger their properties as a way of maintaining strict isolation between component boundaries.
-However, this approach works best when the process being mocked is simple, as it typically is with a "managed" subcomponent that only exposes a `value`/ `onChange` set of props.
+The first is more in line with how we test other parts of the app; as noted in our [React testing guide](../React/Testing.md), we generally mock out children components and manually trigger their properties as a way of forcing strict isolation between components.
+This approach works best when the process being mocked is simple.

 In the case of GraphQL, the process is generally more complex.
-There are many different states that the GraphQL infrastructure is responsible for orchestrating, and there are often side effects that are important to verify, like updating the cache in response to a mutation.
-There are also many different ways of connecting to GraphQL; in the case of Apollo, our [preferred GraphQL client](../../Decision%20records/02%20-%20Use%20Apollo%20as%20our%20GraphQL%20client.md), there are decorators, `Query`/ `Mutation` components, and direct uses of the Apollo client instance.
+There are many different states that the GraphQL infrastructure manages, and there are often side effects that are important to verify, like updating the cache in response to a mutation.
+There are also many different ways of connecting to GraphQL; in the case of Apollo, our [preferred GraphQL client](../../Decision%20records/02%20-%20Use%20Apollo%20as%20our%20GraphQL%20client.md), there are decorators, `Query`/ `Mutation` components, and direct uses of the Apollo client.

-Based on our experience, we favor the second approach noted above: mocking out GraphQL responses, but leaving the infrastructure for connecting to GraphQL un-mocked.
+We favor the second approach noted above: mocking out GraphQL responses, but leaving the infrastructure for connecting to GraphQL un-mocked.

 ## Test infrastructure

-In order to implement the recommendation above, an application needs a way of injecting fake GraphQL responses into their application.
+In order to implement the recommendation above, you will need a way of injecting fake GraphQL responses into your application.
 We have a package that makes this easy to achieve for applications using Apollo: [`@shopify/jest-mock-apollo`](https://github.com/Shopify/quilt/tree/master/packages/jest-mock-apollo).
-This module exposes a factory for creating mock GraphQL clients that support hardcoded responses, including error responses, and waiting for GraphQL operations to resolve.
-Typically, we use this package to expose a GraphQL client creator function from the `tests/utilities` directory, allowing all parts of the app to easily import it:
+This package exposes a function for creating mock GraphQL clients that support hardcoded responses.
+Most developers will use this package to expose a GraphQL client creator function from the `tests/utilities` directory, allowing all parts of the app to easily import it:

 ```ts
 // in tests/utilities.tsx